How to Make a Process Monitor in Python

 Check the full code here.

-Also, you can use psutil to retrieve general system and hardware information.
+Also, you can use the psutil library to retrieve general system and hardware information.

 Learn also: How to Convert Python Files into Executables.